radarphp/Radar.Project/docs/domain.md

 construction time or through a method call.
 For example, no superglobal should ever appear in an _ApplicationService_ (or anywhere else in the _Domain_ either).
-This is to make sure the _ApplicationService_, and by extension the _Domain_ as a whole, is indepedent from any particular user interface system.
+This is to make sure the _ApplicationService_, and by extension the _Domain_ as a whole, is independent from any particular user interface system.

 Each _ApplicationService_ should be as narrowly-purposed as possible, handling either a single activity, or a limited set of related activities.